-- All tests will have a time limit, determined by the length of the test and the content. - If a student misses a test, they will receive a zero for that test unless extenuating circumstances were discussed with the faculty prior to test. - All tests will be available to the student during the specific times listed in the course syllabus. - Each specific test will be offered one time only during the course. - Any evidence of cheating or not following test-taking directions as outlined in the course syllabus is considered a violation of academic integrity.
+- All tests will have a time limit, determined by the length of the test and the content. - If a student misses a test, they will receive a zero for that test unless extenuating circumstances are discussed with the faculty prior to test. - Based on 8-week modules, all tests will be available to the student, Wednesday 8:00 am EST until Sunday 11:55 pm EST for course weeks 1-7.
+If the test is scheduled during week 8, the test will be open Sunday 8:00 am EST until Thursday 11:55 pm EST. Detailed information regarding test instructions for online students, will be provided in the course syllabi. - Each specific test will be offered one time only during the course. - Any evidence of cheating or not following test-taking directions as outlined in the course syllabus is considered a violation of academic integrity.
 Dismissal from the program may result.